watty62/SOD/FE.md

 What jumps out from this is _where is the data about the day to day operation of each institution?_

-One might expect data on:
-* courses
-* modules
-* events
-* performance (perhaps some of this is on HESA?)
-* physical assets
-* environmental performance
-* KPI targets and achievements etc.

-But I could identify none of that.

-#### Further Education colleges in Scotland
+### Further Education colleges in Scotland
-There are twenty FE colleges in Scotland.
-I have found no open data.
+There are listed below twenty FE colleges in Scotland.
+I have found no open data for any of them.

 - Ayrshire College
 - Borders College